Mutant Madness1 of 12

 Though the X-Men finally took him down, Magneto’s defeat did not come without great cost.
-In their final battle, Magneto killed Jean Grey – presumably for the last time, as she still hasn’t returned from the dead, even though her younger self is now running around in the present day.
+In their final battle, Magneto killed Jean Grey – a fate from which she only just returned.

 Putting aside all the later retcons and maneuvering to reestablish the characters of both Xorn and Magneto as separate entities, the climactic arc of Grant Morrison’s New X-Men was one of the darkest chapters in the X-Men’s history.

 Schism3 of 12

 The respect between Wolverine and Cyclops, two of the greatest X-Men, was, for years, tenuous at best.
 Wolverine and Cyclops shared a love of Jean Grey, something neither of them could truly get past.
 Still, they worked together as allies, with Wolverine doing the X-Men’s dirty work while Cyclops represented the face of Xavier’s dream.

 All that changed when actions by Quentin Quire and a new Hellfire Club, lead by 12 year-old prodigy Kade Kilgore lead to Sentinels being mobilized worldwide.
 The X-Men set out to save mutantkind from the Sentinels, but in the course of their fight, a “super-Sentinel” attacks the X-Men’s home of Utopia.